Campbell Wright: 2023–2024: Representing the United States

 On October 23, 2023, The United States Biathlon Association announced the addition of Wright to the US National Biathlon roster.
 The move was done in collaboration with the New Zealand Biathlon and Olympic association, and was possible due to his double citizenship in New Zealand and the US.

 Following disappointing results in the first competitions of the season, he again achieved a career best by placing 12th in 10 km sprint in Rupholding, followed by 17th in the 12.5 km pursuit.
 In addition, he ran the 1st leg for the 4 x 7.5 km men's relay, in which the U.S. team placed 10th, a season best.
 In Anterselva-Antholz, he participated in his first single mixed relay, alongside Deedra Irwin, and placed 9th.

 He scored another career best in the 2024 World Championships in Nove Mesto na Morave, where he ranked 11th in the 10 km sprint, 12th in the 12.5 km pursuit, 20th in the 20 km Individual, 7th in the single mixed relay (with Irwin), 5th in the men's relay, and 18th in the 15 km mass start.

-The following week, he improved on this results when he ranked 8th in the 20 km Individual in Oslo Holmenkollen, and again 7th in the sngle mixed relay.
+The following week, he improved on this results when he ranked 8th in the 20 km Individual in Oslo Holmenkollen, and again 7th in the single mixed relay.

 As the season concluded in two North American stops, he finished in the flower ceremony for the first time in the World Cup when he ranked 6th in the Sprint in Soldier Hollow, USA.
 He was also the 3rd leg for the U.S. team's 4th place in the men's relay, the team's best-ever result.

 He had a total of 20 Top 20 results throughout the season, including a 13 competition long streak of Top 20 results between January 20, 2024 and March 10, 2024.
 He had a total of 216 world cup points, and finished 31st in the Overall score.